robinoud/BADS7604_HW4_Transfer_Learning/README.md

 The model's classifier consists of one flatten layer, five dense layers, one dropout layer with 50%, and one output layer with softmax activation, totaling 32M trainable parameters.

 ## 4. Training
 Our custom models were compiled with **`Adam`** as the optimizer, **`sparse_categorical_crossentropy`** as the loss function, and **`ReLU`** as the activation function.
 A GPU used for training the model was Tesla P100-PCIE-16GB in **`Google Colab`** environment, providing access to decreasing the training time within 60 seconds.
-Therefore, we have trained the model for 100 epochs with a batch size of 100.
-Then, the trained model was exported in the HDF5 file as a multi-class classifier.
+We have trained the model for 100 epochs with a batch size of 100, and the trained model was exported in the HDF5 file as a multi-class classifier.

 <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/eb43e06a6711c75aa460bd88dce7e34653b85bdf/asset/model%20acc.png" style="width:700px;"/></p>

 ### Using Pre-trained Layers for Fine-Tuning
 In the previous approach, transfer learning, there was no actual training on these pre-trained layers; however, fine-tuning aims to allow a portion of the pre-trained layers to retrain in this section.
 We use the same model's classifier as the best model has above, and all parts of pre-trained layers then are unfrozen.
 Last, we pass image data through the pre-trained layers and fine-tune the trainable layers alongside our Fully-Connected layer.
+At this moment, we expect that retraining the model's feature extractor on the dataset would beat the transfer learning approach.

 ## 5. Result